Kashannn/bundy_Track/README.md

-# bundy_track
+Bundy Track
 Employee Management App
 Overview
-The Employee Management App is a Flutter-based application designed to streamline employee and employer interactions.
-The app includes distinct functionalities for employees and employers, providing a robust platform for managing work hours, overtime requests, and profile updates.
+Bundy Track is a Flutter-based application designed to streamline interactions between employees and employers.
+This app offers distinct functionalities for both roles, providing a robust platform for managing work hours, handling overtime requests, and updating profiles.

 Features
 Authentication